CSCI-40500-01-77100-01-Spring-2020/Observer-Pattern-Instructions/README.md

 ## Project Submission

 On or before the due date listed on Bb, you should submit the following.
-Submit your project by following this step:
+Submit your project by following these steps:

 1. Push all materials to [GitHub Classrooms][invitation].